Direct Tax Services

 [Commissioner of Income Tax vs. M/s.
 Shree Rama Multi-Tech Ltd [2018]]

-The Supreme Court held that the interest income earned from the share application money can be set off against the public issue expenses.
+The Supreme Court held that the interest income earned from the share application money could be set off against the public issue expenses.

 [Commissioner vs. Mahindra and Mahindra Ltd [2018]]